 Any possibility that the winner would be recognized officially as open champion of the United States Golf association was dispelled late in the day by George W. Blossom Jr. of the Onwentsia club, who was recently elected president of the USGA.5

 The 1917 tournament Dey referenced was the Patriotic Open Tournament, a fundraiser conducted by the USGA as a replacement for the 1917 US Open originally scheduled for Brae Burn Country Club near Boston, but canceled because of the "Great War."
 Brae Burn declined to host the replacement fundraiser, and the event was moved to Whitemarsh Valley Country Club near Philadelphia, a course that had also sought to host the Open Championship that year.6

 The USGA announced that at Whitemarsh "the same conditions will prevail as were planned for the National open scheduled for Brae-Burn, but which was called off."7 In a first, the USGA charged an admission fee for spectators at Whitemarsh, and those proceeds plus the player entrance fees and prize money were donated to the American Red Cross.8

-Jock Hutchinson, the runner-up in the 1916 US Open, was the winner of the Patriotic Open with a total of 292, setting a 72-hole scoring record at Whitemarsh.9 Hutchinson was awarded the medal pictured below, which reads on the front "United States Golf Association - 1917," and on the back "Patriotic Open Tournament - American Red Cross - Whitemarsh Valley Country Club - Winner Jock Hutchinson" (Hutchinson also received a second medal, that is not pictured, from the American Red Cross).
-Hutchinson would finish runner-up in the US Open a second time in 1920, but never captured a "real" US Open.
+Jock Hutchison, the runner-up in the 1916 US Open, was the winner of the Patriotic Open with a total of 292, setting a 72-hole scoring record at Whitemarsh.9 Hutchison was awarded the medal pictured below, which reads on the front "United States Golf Association - 1917," and on the back "Patriotic Open Tournament - American Red Cross - Whitemarsh Valley Country Club - Winner Jock Hutchison" (Hutchison also received a second medal, that is not pictured, from the American Red Cross).
+Hutchison would finish runner-up in the US Open a second time in 1920, but never captured a "real" US Open.

 Francis Ouimet, the Championship Committee chairman at the USGA, was selected to act as chairman of the Joint Tournament Committee for the tri-party event, and Lowell Rutherford, Vice President of the CDGA, was appointed co-chairman.10